hougesen/mdsf/README.md

           Log stdout and stderr of formatters

       --threads <THREADS>
-          Amount of threads to use
+          Amount of threads to use.

-          Defaults to 0 (auto)
+          Defaults to 0 (auto).

       --timeout <TIMEOUT>
-          Tool timeout in seconds
+          Tool timeout in seconds.

-          Defaults to no timeout
+          Defaults to no timeout.

       --log-level <LOG_LEVEL>
           [possible values: trace, debug, info, warn, error, off]